Rushikeshlawand/My_Notes/Intetview Preparations/SQL.md

 ## 3. Unique Key

 The Unique Key constraint ensures that all values in a column are different.
 It is similar to the primary key, except a table can have multiple unique keys, and they can contain NULL values (but each NULL is considered unique).

+# SQL Functions

+## 1. COUNT()
+- Returns the total number of rows in a table or the number of non-NULL values in a specific column.

+## 2. SUM()
+- Returns the total sum of a numeric column.

+## 3. AVG()
+- Returns the average value of a numeric column.

+## 4. MIN()
+- Returns the smallest value in a column.

+## 5. MAX()
+- Returns the largest value in a column.

+## 6. ROUND()
+- Rounds a numeric value to a specified number of decimal places.

+## 7. LENGTH()
+- Returns the length of a string (in characters).

+## 8. CONCAT()
+- Concatenates two or more strings into one string.

+## 9. NOW()
+- Returns the current date and time.

+## 10. UPPER()
+- Converts all characters in a string to uppercase.

+## 11. LOWER()
+- Converts all characters in a string to lowercase.

+## 12. COALESCE()
+- Returns the first non-NULL value from a list of expressions.

+## 13. ISNULL()
+- Checks if an expression is NULL and returns a specified value if it is.

+## 14. LEFT() / RIGHT()
+- Returns a specified number of characters from the left or right side of a string.

+## 15. SUBSTRING()
+- Extracts a portion of a string based on position and length.

+## 16. REPLACE()
+- Replaces all occurrences of a specified substring within a string with another substring.

+## 17. ABS()
+- Returns the absolute (positive) value of a number.

+## 18. FLOOR() / CEIL()
+- `FLOOR()` rounds a number down to the nearest integer, while `CEIL()` rounds it up to the nearest integer.

+# SQL Constraints

+## 1. PRIMARY KEY
+- Ensures that a column or combination of columns has unique values and cannot contain NULL.
+It uniquely identifies each record in a table.

+## 2. FOREIGN KEY
+- A column (or combination of columns) that creates a relationship between two tables.
+It enforces referential integrity by ensuring that the value in the foreign key column must exist in the referenced table.

+## 3. UNIQUE
+- Ensures that all values in a column are distinct, preventing duplicate values in the column.

+## 4. NOT NULL
+- Prevents NULL values from being inserted into a column, ensuring that a field always contains a value.

+## 5. CHECK
+- Ensures that all values in a column satisfy a specific condition or expression.

+## 6. DEFAULT
+- Assigns a default value to a column if no value is provided during the insertion of a new record.

+## 7. AUTO_INCREMENT
+- Automatically generates a unique number for the column, usually used for primary keys.

+## 8. INDEX
+- Improves the speed of data retrieval operations on a table by creating an index on one or more columns.